16 March 2020

 How you can help.

-As usual, make sure you have enough ‘buffer stock’ by keeping at least two to four weeks’ worth of your medicines at all times, and requesting repeat prescriptions or Homecare deliveries well in advance of this supply running out.
+As usual, make sure you have enough ‘buffer stock’ by keeping at least two-to-four weeks’ worth of your medicines at all times, and requesting repeat prescriptions or Homecare deliveries well in advance of this supply running out.
 That will give your pharmacy or Homecare provider enough time to deal with any shortages should they arise.
 This is standard practice for our patients and not new advice.

 If you are experiencing any difficulty getting hold of a supply of your medicines, or if you have any concerns about their availability, please let the transplant continuing care team know as soon as possible by emailing papworth.transplant.continuingcare@nhs.net.